Scarface (1983 film): Proposed remake

 In 2011, Universal began developing a new version of Scarface.
-The studio stated that the new film is neither a sequel nor a remake, but will take elements from both this version and its 1932 predecessor, including the basic premise: a man who becomes a kingpin in his quest for the American Dream.
+The studio stated that the new film would neither be a sequel nor a remake, but would take elements from both this version and its 1932 predecessor, including the basic premise: a man who becomes a kingpin in his quest for the American Dream.
 Bregman, who produced the 1983 remake, was set to produce this version also, with a screenplay by David Ayer, and David Yates in talks to direct the film.

 In March 2014, TheWrap reported that Pablo Larraín was in negotiations to direct the film, along with Paul Attanasio to write the script.
 The film's update was going to be an original story set in modern-day Los Angeles that follows a Mexican immigrant's rise in the criminal underworld as he strives for the American Dream.
 Jonathan Herman was set in March 2015 to rewrite both drafts of the script.
 Antoine Fuqua was hired to direct the film in August 2016, with Terence Winter to pen the script for the film.
 In January 2017, Fuqua left the project, and Diego Luna was cast in the lead role.

 The film was initially scheduled to be released in theaters on August 10, 2018, with the film's script written by the Coen brothers.
 Fuqua was brought back to direct the new film, with Gareth Dunnet-Alcocer rewriting the screenplay.
 Fuqua again departed the project in May 2020.
 Instead, Luca Guadagnino signed to direct the film, with the script again confirmed to be by the Coen brothers.

-As of 2025, the status of the film has reached a standstill; Guadagnino has not announced whether he is still involved.
+By 2023, the status of the film had reached a standstill.
+In November 2023, Guadagnino told The Hindu that he was no longer attached to the project.
+In 2025, it was announced by Deadline that Danny Ramirez and Tom Culliver were working on a new adaptation of Armitage Trail's original novel set in the modern day, with Ramirez producing and starring in the lead role.